Carrooi/Node-Simq/README.md

 can be loaded with one by one or with asterisk or with regular expression, which have to be enclosed in <> (see full documentation of
 [fs-finder](https://npmjs.org/package/fs-finder)).

-If you are programing in plain javascript, maybe it will be enough for you, to define just base main js file.
-This is because of SimQ automatically looks for dependencies and include other dependent files automatically.
-Now this is only for .js files.
+SimQ automatically adds some modules to your project.
+If you defined `main` section in your `package.json` file or if you have got `index.js` file in your project directory, then this file will be added.
+Also all defined dependencies from `package.json` file.
+It adds these main files, `package.json` files and also try to look for other dependent files and pack them as well.

+Unfortunately looking for dependent files works just for `.js` files.

 ## External libraries